-GROUP 1: SYNCHRONIZATION TESTS
+GROUP 2: SYNCHRONIZATION TESTS

-Scope:
+Overview:

 The following tests cover the synchronization of a device as defined by the FC-FS standard.
 These tests are designed to verify the various transitions and actions required of all Fibre Channel devices to achieve synchronization.
-For questions regarding to this test suite contact the UNH Fibre Channel Consortium at fcclab@iol.unh.edu
+Comments and questions regarding the implementation and specification of these tests are welcome, and may be forwarded to the Fibre Channel Consortium at the UNH InterOperability Lab (fcclab@iol.unh.edu).

-Test #1.1: Enter Loss of Synchronization State
+Test #2.1: Enter Loss of Synchronization State